MarnixMeersman/EEL_Embodied_Intelligence/README.md

 # NASA EELS Locomotion Simulation in Unity

-Before diving in, please [read and download the full report](https://github.com/MarnixMeersman/EEL_Embodied_Intelligence/blob/main/Embodied_Intelligence_NASA_EELS_robot.pdf) for comprehensive background, detailed results, and an in-depth discussion of our methodology.
+Before diving in, please make sure to:
+- [Read and download the full report 📄](https://github.com/MarnixMeersman/EEL_Embodied_Intelligence/blob/main/Embodied_Intelligence_NASA_EELS_robot.pdf) for comprehensive background, detailed results, and methodology.
+- Watch the [demo video 🎥](https://youtu.be/LdKwgdQfkKw) to see the simulation in action.

 An advanced simulation project that models the locomotion of NASA’s EELS robot using Unity.
 This project utilizes the ML-Agents toolkit and reinforcement learning algorithms (PPO and SAC) to recreate and analyze complex movement behaviors in environments inspired by Enceladus, one of Saturn’s moons.